getnikola/nikola/docs/manual.rst

 images will be processed and have thumbnails created just as for galleries, but will then be copied directly to the corresponding path in the ``output`` directory, so you can reference it from whatever page you like, most easily using the ``thumbnail`` reST extension.
-If you don't want thumbnails, just use the ``files`` folder instead.
+If you don’t want thumbnails, just use the ``files`` folder instead.

 The ``conf.py`` options affecting images and gallery pages are these: